-Many new pictures and annotations added.
+June 19 - Even more pictures and annotations added.

 Talk to us about warranty options.

 This compact RV is designed and equipped for ultramobility.
 It lets you travel with a minimum of encumbrances.
-It has everything to boondock comfortably in national parks and off the beaten track.
+It has everything to boondock (dry camp) comfortably in national parks and off the beaten track.
 It is easier to drive than a large pickup truck.
 It fits in a single ordinary parking spot and into whatever last RV site a campground may still have vacant.
 It leisurely maneuvers packed tourist destinations and narrow old-town streets.

 Some couples like to use the SS Agile as their secondary every-day car.
 It’s particularly great for grocery shopping on hot days because it has a fridge to keep perishable food cool.
 And, for tailgating at games!
 Five—the driver plus four passengers—can ride in it comfortably and safely with seat belts.
-Most other Class B motorhomes shorter than 20 feet, are street legal for a total occupancy between two and four only.
+Most other Class B motorhomes shorter than 20 feet, are street legal for a total occupancy of two to four only.

 An SS Agile sleeps two (although some after-market kits may set up a relatively short but reasonably comfortable extra bed across the Sprinter’s front seats).
 No space wasted.
 Yet, you won’t lack the amenities of a modern home!
 And, while you’ll see other campers labor for an hour or more to get everything set up for the night, you won’t even need a second hand to count the minutes you spend on that transition.
 The same is true for preparations to move out at the end of your stay!